 In 2015, we identified a number of long-term Projects.
 We pushed forward with original research in a variety of areas (see our blog archive).
 And we began to offer a wider range of educational programming (including Chamber Talks and Field Talks) and commemorative gatherings — all of which you can find on our Events page.

 :: :: ::

-In 2016, we continued research for our book of selected Proclamations of Emperor Norton — a project sparked by a seed grant from the San Francisco Historical Association.
+In 2016 and 2017, we continued research for our book of selected Proclamations of Emperor Norton — a project sparked by a seed grant from the San Francisco Historical Association.